lambdaclass/riak_core_tutorial/README.md

 systems framework used by the [Riak data store](https://github.com/basho/riak) to distribute data and scale.
 More generally, it can be thought of as a toolkit for building distributed, scalable, fault-tolerant applications.
+In practical terms, Riak Core is an Erlang/OTP application, and most of the user defined work is done in the `riak_core_vnode` behavior.

+### When to use Riak Core

 What makes Riak Core so interesting and useful is that it implements the ideas of the
 [Amazon's Dyamo](https://en.wikipedia.org/wiki/Dynamo_(storage_system))
 architecture and exposes its infrastructure as